L’Édifice - Maison Méricant

 - Box 5: box 1 + box 4 + additional panels.

 - Box 6: box 5 + additional panels, incl.
-Morisch wall panels & bridges.
+Morisch wall panels, small/big wall panels & bridges.

 1931: Appartements & Meubles, Accessoires and Characters